usdot-its-jpo-data-portal/wzdx_registry/README.md

 1. To prepare the code package for deployment to AWS Lambda, run `sh package.sh` to build the package.
 This will create the file `wzdx_trigger_ingest.zip` in the repo's root folder.
 2. Create a lambda function in your AWS account "from scratch" with the following setting:
 	- Runtime: Python 3.8
-	- Permissions: Use an existing role (choose existing role with lambda permission and list/read/write permission to your destination s3 bucket)
+	- Permissions: Use an existing role (choose existing role with full lambda access (e.g. policy AWSLambdaFullAccess) and list/read/write permission to your destination s3 bucket)
 3. In the configuration view of your lambda function, set the following:
   - In "Designer" section, add a CloudWatch Events trigger
 	  - Set CloudWatch to trigger at your desired ingestion frequency.
 Once every 15 minutes is the highest frequency you should set for work zone status ingestion.